viniciusgerevini/godot-aseprite-wizard/README.md

 - Filter out layers you don't want in the final animation, using regex.
 - Supports Aseprite animation direction (forward, reverse, ping-pong)

+Check this video to see the plugin in action: https://www.youtube.com/watch?v=Yeqlce685E0

 ## How to use

 After activating the plugin, you can find it on `Project -> Tools -> Aseprite Spritesheet Wizard` menu.